ThemeFuse/Brizy/README.md

 4. Press the 'Edit with Brizy' button.

 ### How to integration in your plugin
+Do not use the html from post_content.
-The content from post_content is updated only to support some seo plugins.
+That content is updated only to support some seo plugins.

 To correctly get the compiled post html use the code below: